kykyshkaDev/Kukushka_UnitySDK/README.md

 ```

 ## Screen Orientation
-Please, note: Currently version of Kykyshka SDK supports only Portrait orientation and your game orientation will be force changed to Portrait at Survey opening and returned to last orientation after Survey closed.
+Please, note: Currently version of Kukushka SDK supports only Portrait orientation and your game orientation will be force changed to Portrait at Survey opening and returned to last orientation after Survey closed.

 ## Third-Party Modules
-**Kykyshka SDK** uses **WebView** module to show Survey Window for your users.<br/><br/>
+**Kukushka SDK** uses **WebView** module to show Survey Window for your users.<br/><br/>
 This module provided by **Third-Party Open-Source Library** and can be found here:<br/>
 https://github.com/gree/unity-webview